 - Salt

-- Ground black pepper or peppercorns
+- Ground black pepper or black peppercorns

 - Neutral, high-heat oil for frying (canola oil, avocado oil, peanut oil)